 The rules have also changed because back in 1933 the juries were composed of an all-white jury with only men.
 In 1760 in Massachusetts Jury Selection Law used something called the voir dire.
 A voir dire is where the judge or the rest of the people examine the juror with their words and with their nonverbal actions.
 “A well prepared voir dire allows the attorney to focus on having a conversation with the jurors and appreciating their nonverbal behavior.
 When entering the courtroom, the attorney or paralegal should be watching the jury panel interact with each other.
 Who is sitting by whom?
 Who seems to be friends?
 Are more than one of these friends sitting on the panel?
 If they are together, they are likely to vote together.
 Make sure that they are “good” jurors.
 Block voting can help or hurt.

 ” (Wilhoit).
 The people on the voir dire have to be very meticulous focusing on every tiny detail.
 This is very important in the U.S. justice system if the court had these practices in use readers would have seen a different jury.
 Attorneys occasionally use jury experts, taught the techniques of voir dire for the job of jury selection.
 In the 21st century, they used the special people called jury experts whose jobs are used in a court case setting.

 The jury experts are trained people who examine everything that the juror is saying and doing.
 These people are similar to a psychologist who examines the body language, facial gestures, the tone and everything else about the juror.
 They also ask questions about the religion of the juror and the background of the juror to find out more about him or her.
 The jury expert plays a big role in the choosing or striking of a juror.
 In the Tom Robinson trial, it was given to Atticus when they had found out about the trial.

-The people of Maycomb had doubts about the outcome of the trial before it even happened, they all had thought and probably played out the case in their heads.
-When the case happened there were a lot of the farmers on the jury.
-The townspeople were struck, which means they were basically exempt.
-Then the court proceeded with an all-white male jury of farmers that were jurying against a poor white woman and a black man in Alabama in the 1930’s.
+Tom had said that he felt sorry for Mayella which made him seem like he was placing himself above a white woman.
+“Yes, suh.
 I felt right sorry for her, she seemed to try more’n the rest of ’em-” (Lee, 203).
 This is most likely the quote that lost Tom the case.
 This quote pretty much belittled Mayella and it made Tom look like he was higher than Mayella.
 In the end, the case was lost and Tom went to jail, where he was killed.
 Mr. Robinson was working in the prison and decided to run for it and he got very close to making it but he was then shot 17 times in the back.

 Now the last part of the essay is about how the current rules of jury selection may have changed the outcome of the case.
 If there were any diversity in the jury Tom may have won.
 If they had jury experts who research the background of the people, there would be more people not on the jury because there were very good friends of the Ewell’s in the jury.
 There would also be diversity in the occupation of the people there would not be 15 farmers on a jury.
 There was also clear evidence proving the innocence of Tom, and clear evidence showing that the rapist may have been Mayella’s father.